mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 CSC: Darrian

-Neural Activity Detector: A large and bulky unit that detects brainwave activity within 500 metres.
+Neural Activity Detector: A large and bulky unit that detects brainwave activity within 500 meters.
 The NAS can indicate the order of the creature emitting the neural activity
 (human-equivalent might be Vargr, Aslan or Drone; dog- equivalent might be a horse, poni or kian) and the number of emissions or individuals within the area.
 The unit is not very reliable or precise and can be fooled by large numbers of low-order brainwave emissions.